There’s nothing more frustrating than dealing with a disconnect between the technologies your company uses…Every. Single. Day.

 These updates consolidate Stax Bill’s position as the leading and most powerful recurring billing integration for NetSuite.

-Like all our updates, the latest were driven by customer demand.
+Like all our updates, the latest was driven by customer demand.
 And in this case, that demand was overwhelmingly driven by our customers operating within the Internet of Things (IoT) market.

 1. Detailed billing data sync from Stax Bill to NetSuite